cxreet/razor/README.md

 eral control-flow heuristics to infer complementary code that are necessary to support user-expected functionalities.

-# Data sets will be released soon.
+# More data sets will be released soon.
+Try the bzip2 under `benchmarks/core-utilities/`.